FLEX Series: Most Atraumatic Cochlear Implant Electrode Arrays

 Atraumatic Cochlear Implantation

-By combining the proven benefits of lateral wall arrays, round window insertion, wave-shaped wires, optimal contact spacing, & FLEX-Tip technology, the FLEX series offers the most flexible and atraumatic cochlear implant electrode arrays available.
+By combining the proven benefits of lateral wall arrays, round window insertion, wave-shaped wires, optimal contact spacing, and FLEX-Tip technology, the FLEX series offers the most flexible and atraumatic cochlear implant electrode arrays available.
 No other electrode array can match these key design elements.

 And the benefits of atraumatic electrode insertion and structure preservation for your patients?